MuddySpud/MuddySpud.github.io/test.md

 This is where theory meets practice.
 To showcase the power of treating documentation like code, we've built a fully interactive product configurator for a fictitious innovator in modular food production: **Lǜ Sēnlín Technologies**.

-**Dive into the guide below.** As you configure a garden—selecting a frame size, modules, and crops—observe how {{el.docsAssemblerExtension_link}} manages intricate decision logic.
+**Dive into the guide below.** As you configure a garden - selecting a frame size, modules, and crops - observe how {{el.docsAssemblerExtension_link}} manages intricate decision logic.
 Each choice spawns a new path, and with every selection, the complexity grows exponentially.

 Without a **Single Source of Truth**, this branching complexity would create an unmanageable mess.
 Here, it results in a guide where updates are effortless and perfectly consistent.